tychart/HashMap-Lab/README.md

 Every file you need is provided except Hashmap.cpp.
 You need to make Hashmap.cpp and implement the methods from Hashmap.h.
 You do not need to alter or add any other files, though you may choose to alter Hashmap.h in limited ways (such as adding additional private methods or changing the number of buckets used in your hash table).

 The hash table you build will use chaining.
 Your primary structure is an array of Node\* where each entry starts off as NULL.
 The preprocessor define BUCKETS defines the number of buckets (the capacity of the array).
 When a node is placed into an empty bucket, that node becomes the head of the linked list chain for that bucket.
 When a node is placed into a bucket containing one or more nodes, the new node is chained into the linked list.
 Each entry of the array is essentially a head pointer of a doubly-linked list.
 There is no tail pointer.
-Each node as a prev pointer and a next pointer.
+Each node has a prev pointer and a next pointer.

 Each node in your hash table has both a key and a value.
 The key is a string and the value is an int.
 Keys must be unique, but more than one key can map to the same value.
 To determine which bucket a node should be placed into, use your hash function on the node's key.
 The return value (the hashcode) determines the index of your buckets array.
 Place the node into the linked list whose head is at buckets[hashcode].